Configuring L2TP Settings

 Note – If you use uplink balancing, only the primary interface that is up will be used for L2TP traffic.

 Authentication mode: L2TP over IPsec remote access supports authentication based on Preshared keys or X.509 CA check:

 With this method you can use L2TP over IPsec as an easy PPTP alternative in Windows XP.

 Preshared key: Enter the shared secret.
 This shared secret is a secure phrase or password that is used to set up a secure tunnel.

 Repeat: Confirm the shared secret.

-Security Note: Use a secure password!
-Your name spelled backwards is, for example, not a secure password–while something like xfT35!4z would be.
+Security Note: Use a secure password.
 Ensure that this password does not fall into the hands of unauthorized third parties.
 With this password, an attacker can build a connection to the internal network.
 We recommend changing this password at regular intervals.

 X.509 CA check

 Certificate: Select the local X.509 certificate to authenticate the server.